-Due dates for most of the general deliverables are given in our Meeting Agendas.
+Due dates for most of the general deliverables are given on our Meeting Agendas and Major Milestone web pages.

 12. All-Hands Meetings (Class Meetings)

 The format of all-hands meetings will include lectures, team status reports, and team formal presentations.
 On-time attendance is required.
 Team members who are late will be marked absent.
 Almost no excuses for absences will be accepted.
 Attendance will be a factor in your grade comprising 5% of your final grade.
 Up to one full percentage point may be deducted for each unexcused absence.